TheInevitableLuke/DRG-Modding/README.md

 ### sALLt
 Also _The Realest Crassus_, this time with salt.
 May actually have a larger radius, but I'd have to unpak the file to check.

+## Some Random Stuff I Did
+I'm also including a few text files with helpful stuff (an index of all of the game files and a quick description of some useful CMD commands)